-We have demonstrated highly efficient three dimensional optical trapping in counter-propagating fibre arrangement by using converging beams instead of diverging beams.
-Highly efficient trapping with stiffnesses of up to 1762 pN. μm^{-1} .
-W^{-1} at low laser power of 220μ W are achieved at a large fibre-to-fibre distance equal to twice the focal length of the diffractive lenses.
-Converging beams with low to moderate NA of 0.3 to 0.7 are produced by 3D printed diffractive Fresnel lenses at the tip of fibres.
+We have demonstrated highly efficient three-dimensional optical trapping in a counter-propagating fiber arrangement by using converging beams instead of diverging beams.
+Highly efficient trapping with stiffnesses of up to 1762 pN· $\mu$ m-1·W-1 at a low laser power of 220 $\mu$ W are achieved at a large fiber-tofiber distance equal to twice the focal length of the diffractive lenses.
+Converging beams with low to moderate NA of 0.3 to 0.7 are produced by 3D printed diffractive Fresnel lenses at the tips of the fibers.
 The advantage of using such diffractive elements in comparison to aspherical lenses is their capability of producing a variety of NAs with higher working distances, as well as ease of fabrication.
 The highly accurate trapping spot with high stiffness can be beneficial for single cell and single particle microscopy as well as particle manipulation.
-This successful demonstration of optical trapping by diffractive Fresnel lenses on fibres shows the great potential of microstructured optical fibres that can be used for optical trapping and micro-manipulation.
+This successful demonstration of optical trapping by diffractive Fresnel lenses on fibers shows the great potential of microstructured optical fibers that can be used for optical trapping and micromanipulation.